halilozel1903/AndroidBluetoothChatApp/README.md

-# Android Bluetooth Chat 💬 App 📱
+# Android Bluetooth 🌐 Chat 💬 App 📱

-Android Bluetooth Chat application is an application written in Java language.
-It is a project created by synchronizing with chat to learn the Bluetooth structure.
+Android Bluetooth Chat application is an application written in Java programming language.
+It's a project created by synchronizing with chat to learn the Bluetooth structure.

 ## What is Bluetooth ⁉️